EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 2. The application is in compliance with our [branding guide](/api_branding_guide/)
 3. The application is representing the Edmunds data properly

-Once these two criteria are verified, the rate limit is increased to what Edmunds and developer determine to be appropriate. **If you would like to increase your API rate limit, please [email us](mailto:api@edmunds.com)**. _No monetary compensation is expected in exchange for the rate limit increase_.
+Once these three criteria are verified, the rate limit is increased to what Edmunds and developer determine to be appropriate.
+Please note that you **do not have to be an API Partner** to get your rate limit increased.
+Every developer can get their rate limit increased if their application meets the three conditions aforementioned. **If you would like to increase your API rate limit, please [email us](mailto:api@edmunds.com)**. _No monetary compensation is expected in exchange for the rate limit increase_.

 ### Available Resources